lua-cookbook/lua-cookbook/src/book/en_US/intro.md

 (There is no form that does a 'plain match' like `string.find` so you will have to be careful to escape magic characters.)

 ### Tables

-We have encountered tables used as arrays and as maps.
-The best way of seeing a Lua table is that it is an associative array that can have any kind of key, including numbers.
+We have encountered tables used as arrays and as dictionaries.
+The best way of seeing a Lua
+table is that it is an associative array that can have any kind of key, including numbers.
 It is very efficient at _behaving_ like an array, that is, consecutive integer keys starting at one.